kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

 ## Steps

-Follow these steps to set up your custom domain and prepare a certificate required to expose a service.
+Follow these steps to set up your custom domain and prepare a certificate required to expose a service using your custom domain.

 1. Install Kyma 2.0 or higher.